 Our ability to successfully pursue our growth strategy also depends on our ability to attract, motivate and retain our personnel.
 Competition for well-qualified employees in all aspects of our business is intense.
+The recent move by companies to offer a remote or hybrid work environment may increase competition for such employees outside of our traditional office locations.
+In addition, employee turnover rates in the broader global economy have increased during the COVID-19 pandemic and may continue to be elevated, which could lead to increased recruiting, training and retention costs if we experience a similar increase in turnover.
 If we do not succeed in attracting well-qualified employees or retaining and motivating existing employees, our business would be adversely affected.